QAZASDEDC/DaiFu/CrashExamples.md

     print('Occupying GPU')
 ```

 **Issue**: This script creates a TensorFlow session that occupies GPU:0 indefinitely, preventing other programs from accessing the GPU and causing `RuntimeError: CUDA out of memory` or device allocation failures.
+This can happen in the middle of training or inference of other programs, especially when multiple programs are sharing the same GPU.

 ## 5. **Path Problem**
 *Description: Specified file or directory paths are incorrect*